kakserpom/clusterduck/clusterduck/README.md

     health_checks:
       - type: basic
         timeout: 1s
+        interval: 10s
-        every: 1s
+        interval_after_fail: 1s
         commands:
           - [ 'SET', 'x', 'y' ]
 ```

-*Now every second each node in the cluster will get checked on.*
+*Now every 10 secs each node in the cluster will get checked on.
+If the check fails, a retry happens after 1 sec.*

 ### Triggers